Parnassus plays: Printing history

-The third play, The Return from Parnassus; the Scourge of Simony, was published twice in 1606 — four years after its original performance— with many textual variations between the two editions.
+The third play, The Return from Parnassus; the Scourge of Simony, was licensed and entered into the Stationers' Register in 1605 by Owen Gwyn:

+It was then published twice in 1606 – four years after its original performance – with many textual variations between the two editions.
 It was reprinted in the 18th century, and again in 1879.
 The third play was the only part that was published, and for many years the first two plays were considered lost.
 Then in 1886 W. D. Macray, the librarian of the Bodleian Library at Oxford, discovered the lost plays, while he was doing research among the manuscripts collected by Thomas Hearne, which are part of the Richard Rawlinson collection at the Bodleian Library.
 Macray immediately edited and published all three plays together.

-The handwritten manuscripts of the first two plays consist of twenty folio leaves, and were written imperfectly by a copyist who may have had trouble at times reading his original.
+The handwritten manuscripts of the first two plays consist of twenty folio leaves, and were written imperfectly by a copyist who may have had trouble at times reading the original.

 A handwritten manuscript of the third play, The Return from Parnassus, or the Scourge of Simony, also exists.
 It was found in an old family library, according to Macray.
 The handwriting indicates that it is contemporary with the play's first performances.
 It is a small quarto volume, bound in parchment.
 The manuscript is housed in the Folger Shakespeare Library.

 Study of the handwritten manuscript of the third play, owned by James Halliwell-Phillipps, has helped to correct a number of errors that exist in the early printed editions.